benchungiscool/anki-write/README.md

-# anki-write
+# Anki Write
-Write the answers to your Anki decks
+A plugin that allows you to write the answers to your Anki decks.